-How may I learn more about the Clinical Laboratory Science program at IUP?
+How may I learn more about the Medical Technology program at IUP?

-Individual appointments with the Allied Health coordinator may be made to discuss IUP’s Clinical Laboratory Science major.
+Individual appointments with the Allied Health coordinator may be made to discuss IUP’s Medical Technology major.
 For more information or to schedule an appointment, contact the Department of Nursing and Allied Health Professions at 724-357-7647.
 In addition, you will find details about curriculum requirements, affiliating Schools of Clinical Laboratory Science, and more on the Current and Prospective Students page.

-When I am a Clinical Lab Science major at IUP, how will I know what courses to take and when to apply for admission to one of the affiliating Schools of Clinical Laboratory Science?
+When I am a Medical Technology major at IUP, how will I know what courses to take and when to apply for admission to one of the affiliating Schools of Clinical Laboratory Science?

-Every semester, each Clinical Laboratory Science student meets individually with the Allied Health coordinator.
+Every semester, each Medical Technology student meets individually with the Allied Health coordinator.
 During these meetings, the coordinator and student discuss courses in which the student is currently enrolled, plans for subsequent semesters, and the application process.

 What if I need help to succeed in some courses?